aajanki/yle-dl/README.md

 Known problems
 --------------

-### Subtitles are visible only for the first 5 minutes.
+#### Problem: Subtitles are visible only for the first five minutes.

-Update your ffmpeg to version 4.1 or later.
+Solution: Update your ffmpeg to version 4.1 or later.